s3rgh/NumeralSystemConverter/README.md

 #Work on project.
-Stage 2/6: Almost an octopus
+Stage 3/6: Convert decimals
 ##Description

-Implement a program that calculates the last digit of the given number converted to base 8.
+Now let's implement a simple converter.
+It will convert the given decimal number to the given [radix](https://en.wikipedia.org/wiki/Radix).
+You should support three radices with prefixes:

+- binary (0b);
+- octal (0);
+- hexadecimal (0x).

+To get a string with the answer, use the ```Long.toString(sourceNumber, destinationRadix)``` expression.
+Note that the expected output is a String, because Java implicitly converts 0/0b/0x concatenated numbers to their decimal representation.

 This stage is auto-graded.
-The grader will input a number in base 10, and then check that your program output matches the correct answer.
+The grader will input two lines (a number and a radix) and check that your output is the correct number representation in the given radix.
+Don't forget about the prefix!

 **Examples:**

-*Example 1*
+Example 1:

 Input:

     8
+    16

 Output:

-    0

-*Example 2*
+    0x8

+Example 2:

 Input:

-    9
+    101
+    2

 Output:

-    1
+    0b1100101

+Example 3:

+Input:

+    103
+    8

+Output:

+    0147